willy-vvu/game/jtc_rendition.md

 The head of Genesis Rift liked the idea of the Guardians and immediatly assigned a team to produce the armor.
 He then hand selected a team of 20 to be the Guardians.
 All the selected Guardians were put through intense training and hours logged for learning how to use their suits to the maximum affectiveness.
 As soon as the Guardian's were done being trained, they were sent on their first mission.
-Find and destroy that which is lurking in Genesis Corp, at all costs.
+Find and destroy that which was lurking in Genesis Corp, at all costs.

+Thus starts the story of Guardian 1's fight for survival and the saving of mankind